jamkmak/codon/README.md

 ## Getting Started

 Codon is a Chrome Extension that allows users to quickly convert a sequence of nucleotides into their corresponding amino acids.

-For those in need of a quick genetics refresher, please see the following link for more information: https://en.wikipedia.org/wiki/DNA_codon_table
+For those in need of a quick genetics refresher, please [click here](https://en.wikipedia.org/wiki/DNA_codon_table).

 ### Installing